MicrosoftDocs/win32/desktop-src/Intl/using-functions-that-have-no-unicode-equivalents.md

 ---
-Description: 'Functions that have not been implemented with a Unicode version have typically been replaced by more powerful or extended functions that do support Unicode.' ms.assetid: '9e02c8fe-4fed-4b77-9b09-35850350859a'
+Description: Functions that have not been implemented with a Unicode version have typically been replaced by more powerful or extended functions that do support Unicode. ms.assetid: 9e02c8fe-4fed-4b77-9b09-35850350859a
-title: Using Functions That Have No Unicode Equivalents
+title: Using Functions That Have No Unicode Equivalents ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Using Functions That Have No Unicode Equivalents